2012 Petite Sirah

 Petite Sirah is an Old World Vine planted on the ranch in 1999.
 Strong, sturdy and long-lasting vines produce a flavor both inviting and honest.
 The smooth tannins of the Petite Sirah grape result in earthy tones and a structured richness layered with dark blueberry and blackberry fruit.
 Full-bodied and juicy, this wine is built to age.
-Wine connoisseurs and casual wine drinkers alike will appreciate this luxuriant variety.
+Wine connoisseurs and casual wine drinkers alike will appreciate this amazing varietal as much as its cult followers!

 Awards: GOLD Medal San Francisco Chronicle International Wine Competition, Double Gold and Best of Class-El Dorado Co Fair, Gold Medal-Amador County Fair.
 92 points Wine Enthusiast.